NETools/Blazor-Session-Scoped-Dependency-Injection/README.md

 ### How does it work?

 It basically assigns every visiting user a session id in a form of a cookie.
-Whenever a service is added, the service instance is associated with that unique sesion id.
-The service instances are stored internally in a static dictionary.
-So the lifetime of a service object is invariant to the users connection/disconnection.
+Whenever a service is added, the service instance is associated with that unique session id.
+The service instances are stored internally in a static dictionary, such that the lifetime of a service object is invariant to the user's connection's/disconnection's.

-In order to save memory, every user-specified second/minute/hour/day a garbage collector is activated which filters out inactive user sessions and removes it.
+In order to save memory, every user-specified second/minute/hour/day a garbage collector is activated which filters out inactive user sessions and disposes and removes them.
-If the session must not be lost entirely, you can persist the object instance in a json format and save it to the disc.
+If the session must not be lost entirely, you can persist the object instance in a json format and save it to the disk.
 Whenever the user with that particular session id connects to the website again, the json file will be read, parsed and the previous session will be restored.

 ### How to use it?

-First and foremost add the `IHttpContextAccessor` to your blazor app:
+First and foremost add the `IHttpContextAccessor` interface to your blazor app like so

 ```
 builder.Services.AddHttpContextAccessor();
 ```
-Having done that proceed to add the `NSession` service to your blazor with `.AddScoped` like so
+Having done that proceed to add the `NSession` service to your blazor with `.AddScoped` like that

 ```
 builder.Services.AddScoped<NSession>();